Stoneybatter: Other street names

 The northern end of Stoneybatter derives its name of Manor Street, bestowed in 1780, from the Manor of Grangegorman in which it was located.
 During the reign of Charles II (1660–1680), the Manor was held by Sir Thomas Stanley, a knight of Henry Cromwell and a staunch supporter of the Restoration.
 The short thoroughfare in Stoneybatter called Stanley Street is named after him.

 Transport

 Stoneybatter is served by Dublin Bus routes 11/b, 37, 39/a/x, and 70/n, as well as Go-Ahead Ireland route N2.
 These routes connect the neighbourhood with Dublin city centre, Phoenix Park, Cabra, Ashtown, Castleknock, Blanchardstown, Clonsilla, Ongar, Clonee, Dunboyne, Donnybrook, Clonskeagh, Kilmacud, Sandyford, Broombridge, Glasnevin, Griffith Avenue, Marino and Fairview.

 The Luas stops at Smithfield and Phibsborough are located nearby, but no Luas stop directly serves the neighbourhood of Stoneybatter.
 Heuston station is also close by, served by both InterCity and Commuter rail services.

+Due to ita central location, Stoneybatter is popular with residents who walk to work in the city centre.

+Education

+Among its primary (national) schools are: Stanhope Street Primary School, and St. Gabriels National School.
+The only secondary school in the area is Stanhope Secondary School.